lupapiste/lupapiste/docs/message-queue-intro.md

 > The overall objective for working toward feature parity between ActiveMQ 5.x and Artemis is for Artemis to eventually become ActiveMQ 6.x.

-Artemis itself is [protocol agnostic](https://activemq.apache.org/artemis/docs/latest/architecture.html) and doesn't actually know JMS, but JMS semantics are implemented as facede in client side.
+Artemis itself is [protocol agnostic](https://activemq.apache.org/artemis/docs/latest/architecture.html) and doesn't actually know JMS, but JMS semantics are implemented as facede in client side library.

 # Development

-Locally an embedded ActiveMQ Artemis broker is started, this can be controlled with `:embedded-broker` feature flag.
+Locally an embedded ActiveMQ Artemis broker is started in dev mode (default mode).
 See `artemis-server` namespace.

 Alternatively you can fire up local instance by [installing Artemis](https://activemq.apache.org/artemis/download.html), and then setting JMS properties.
 See example in [local.properties](../resources/local.properties).